- How do I know if a property is still available?

 Late fees are $50 the first day late and $10 every day late thereafter.
 If you are going to be late, please contact Leasing@FRPMrentals.com immediately.
 Otherwise, First Rate Property Management is required to begin multiple actions to collect rent, which will incur more fees as well as the possibility of being evicted.
 We don't want to evict you any more than you want to be evicted.
 So please, work with us if things get difficult.

 Late fees are set to encourage on-time payment and discourage late rent.
 The property owner's mortgage payment is due on the first day of the month and, in most cases, the owner depends on the rental income to make that payment.
 Additionally, it takes a lot of extra labor to collect late rents.

 A lot of extra work goes into collecting late rents.
 This is extra work that we would prefer not doing, but if we have to do it, we need to be compensated for the extra work that we don’t have to put forth for tenants that pay on time.

 A notice to pay rent or quit is a legal notice that rent is past due and that we can begin the eviction process.
 If you get such a notice, please contact our office immediately to either correct an error on our part, or to communicate when you will have the rent paid in full.

-Unfortunately this cannot be done as it creates an accounting nightmare, plus any late rent payment will incur a late fee.
-If you are late or expect to be late, the best thing to do is to contact our accounting department.
+Unfortunately, this cannot be done as it creates an accounting nightmare, plus any late rent payment will incur a late fee.
+If you are late or expect to be late, the best thing to do is to contact our leasing department.
 Communication at this point is the key.
-You can contact our accounting office by email, Marie@FRPMRentals.com.
+You can contact our leasing department by email at Leasing@FRPMrentals.com.